jouni-kantola/learning-a11y/README.md

 ## Accessibility checks

 - Does a control semantically represent what it's used for?
+Favor using native elements, and use them as fallback in rich components.
+Don't override the semantics of native elements.
 - Which actual element has focus when a control is highlighted?
 Is it directly interactable?
+- Can the whole application be controlled using keyboard, including [rich components](https://www.w3.org/TR/aria-in-html/#3rdrule)?
+- Check that `<a>` is used in navigation and `<button>` for updating state.
+- Are all images using `alt` attributes?
+Valuable when content not loading properly.
+For purely decorative images, use empty `alt`.

 ## Tools